 I had one of those.
 It was life-changing.

 She was a sweetheart.
 A mother of two, she worked five days a week, came home, cooked dinner and helped with homework.
 Then spent the rest of the evening doing the usual chores; baths, packing lunches, laundry, normal things we all do, day in, day out.

-Then I guess I backed her in a corner, without meaning to, when I said something about church.
+Then, I guess I unintentionally backed her in a corner when I said something about church.
 With everything she had just described about her life I just assumed she attended.

 She said, “Oh, we have Bibles in our house, but we don’t do the church thing.”

 And before I had a chance to say anything, she stumbled, mumbled, and said, “Well, we are just busy on the weekends and all…” and with that she found an excuse to make a quick exit.